factorwonk/factorwonk.github.io/about.md

 Data Science brings together the best of statistical inference, algorithmic precision and distributed computing.
 I'm particularly excited about the applications of predictive machine learning techniques for businesses.
 This is why I chose to work with a startup on predicting drivers more likely to be involved in an accident.

 ### Contact me
 I'd love to hear from you!
-Get in touch via Email, connect on LinkedIn or message me on Twitter.
+Get in touch via Email, connect with me on LinkedIn or Twitter.